 - Limit the amount of text you place in each element's title and description (or omit text in these areas altogether).

-- For all elements, keep the Last Update Text option off.
+- For all elements, keep the Last update text option off.

-- For the pie chart and serial chart, turn off the Hover Text option.
+- For the pie chart and serial chart, turn off the Hover text option.

-Best practices for maps and legends are as follows:
+Best practices for maps

 - Maps should be as simple as possible.
 Limiting a map to one operational layer whose symbology contrasts with the background basemap is ideal.
 This will make the map easier to interpret and faster to draw, and it reduces the amount of data being downloaded to your device over what may be a slow network connection.

 - Disable pop-ups on the operational layers.
 Tapping a single feature on a phone is difficult, and there isn't as much space on the phone to show an info window on top of the map as there is on your desktop.

 - Consider whether a refresh interval is necessary.
 Many mobile dashboards will be opened and then immediately closed once the information they display has been consumed.

 - When adding a map to a mobile dashboard, avoid enabling map tools such as search, layer visibility, legend, basemap switcher, and so on.
 They are rarely needed in mobile situations.

 - Because the map used on a mobile dashboard should be simple to understand, adding a map legend element is typically unnecessary.